 Anikait Singh

-I'm a Ph.D Student at Stanford AI and a student researcher at Google DeepMind Robotics, based in Mountain View.
+I'm a second year Ph.D Student at Stanford AI advised by Chelsea Finn.
+I closely collaborate with Aviral Kumar and Tatsu Hashimoto.
+Previously, I was at UC Berkeley advised by Sergey Levine.
+I was also a student researcher at Google DeepMind Robotics, and Toyota Research Institute.
 My research is supported by the NSF Graduate Research Fellowship.

 Email / CV / Scholar / Twitter / Github